GPS Spoofing Attacks on Automated Frequency Coordination System in Wi-Fi 6E and Beyond: Experiment on Commercial AP

 \subsection{Use GPS Spoofing to Test the AFC Server}

-GPS spoofing can not only be used by attackers with malicious intent, but the technique can also be used to verify the correctness of the AFC system implementation.
-As an independent third party, we try to use GPS spoofing to execute the testcases provided with the specification \cite{afc_spec}.
-We are particularly interested in the Special Incumbent Protection (SIP) testcases.
-The SIP testcases make sure that the AFC system can enforce exclusion zones for a list of radio observatories across the U.S., so the Wi-Fi signal will not affect the observational results.
-In the exclusion zones, the AP is prohibited from transmitting between 6650 to 6675.2 MHz.
-We spoof the AP into the exclusion zones and observe the AFC responses from the Aruba AP.
-After the test, we find that all responses are compliant with the expected results from the specification.
+Beyond its use in malicious attacks, GPS spoofing can also be a valuable tool for verifying the correct implementation of an AFC system.
+As an independent party, we used this technique to run the official test cases from the AFC specification, with a particular focus on the Special Incumbent Protection (SIP) scenarios.
+The SIP tests ensure that the AFC system enforces exclusion zones around U.S. radio observatories, preventing Wi-Fi signals from interfering with observational results by prohibiting transmissions between 6650 and 6675.2\,MHz.
+We spoofed our AP's location into these zones and confirmed that all AFC responses were compliant with the expected results.